image001 STM Page

 image062

-18-032 at Guy-Concordia Station on Aug.
+18-032 was spotted at Guy-Concordia Station on Aug.
 11, 2001.
 This bus is a 1998 Nova LFS.

 image064

-21-268 is a 2001 Nova LFS, shown at the Fairview terminal in Pointe-Claire on April 21, 2003.
+21-268 is shown at the Fairview terminal in Pointe-Claire on April 21, 2003.
 These second-generation LFS buses can be distinguished by the rounded corners on the side windows and smaller windows on either side of the bus just behind the windshield.
 In addition, the back ends of the buses are mostly white and the rear route marker housing protrudes slightly rather than being flush with the rest of the end cap.

 image095